nishtha47/ETL_Project_Data/README.md

 •	Insertion into the MySQL database.
 •	Verification of successful data loading.
 3. DataRecord.java: Represents a single record of data, with attributes for id, name, and value.
 This ensures a structured format for handling transformed data.
+4. TestRunner.java : This file is for executing test where  path of the feature file and step definition file is mentioned.
 ________________________________________
 **Key Features and Benefits**
 •	Behavior-Driven Development (BDD): The use of Cucumber ensures clear understanding of desired behavior through well-defined acceptance criteria.